Natural Ways to Improve Liver Health

 - Detox Showers or Baths – Detox baths or even showers are an excellent way to promote cleansing and can be done regularly -even daily.
 Any form of chronic illness, allergies included, is a sign of a sluggish and overloaded liver.
 You can assist elimination of toxins through the skin with detox baths in a gentle, non-invasive way.
 It’s as simple as adding 1 cup of Epsom Salt to your bath.
 Here are some links/articles with How To’s and more info on Detox Baths.

 - Castor Oil Packs- Castor oil is effective in helping remove cellular waste products.
-When Castor oil is absorbed through the skin, it helps it increases the lymphocyte count of the blood, and improves the lymph flow throughout the body (can even reduce swollen lymph nodes), as well as helps with general overall improvement in organ function and a lessening of fatigue and mood issues.
+When Castor oil is absorbed through the skin, it helps increase the lymphocyte count of the blood, and improves the lymph flow throughout the body (can even reduce swollen lymph nodes), as well as helps with the general overall improvement in organ function and a lessening of fatigue and mood issues.

 - Coconut Oil Pulling – Oil pulling is thought by some to be effective for pulling toxins out of the body.
 The chewing action done during oil pulling can trigger enzymes that draw toxins from the blood.
 It is important to note that you should always spit this oil out and not swallow it.

 - Consume Probiotics Daily -through food or supplements.
-Probiotics help to neutralize toxins, break down and prevent synthesis of bacterial toxins.
+Probiotics help to neutralize toxins, break down and prevent the synthesis of bacterial toxins.
 They also help to break down bile acids.
 Read The Straight Poop About Probiotics for more information.

 After 30 days of implementing some of the above daily detox tips to improve liver health, you should experience more regularity, 2 or more stools per day that come with ease.
 You should also experience more energy, clearer skin, radiant eyes, less pain and inflammation, and even smoother digestion.